 Most commonly used types of antibiotics are: Aminoglycosides, Penicillins, Fluoroquinolones, Cephalosporins, Macrolides, and Tetracyclines.
 While each class is composed of multiple drugs, each drug is unique in some way.

 The penicillins are the oldest class of antibiotics.
-Penicillins have a common chemical structure which they share with the cephalosporins.
+Penicillins are bicyclic penam compounds and share their chemical structure with the cephalosporins.

-Penicillins are generally bactericidal, inhibiting formation of the cell wall.
-Penicillins are used to treat skin infections, dental infections, ear infections, respiratory tract infections, urinary tract infections, gonorrhea.
+Penicillins are generally bactericidal, inhibiting the formation of the bacterial cell wall.
+Penicillins are used to treat skin infections, dental infections, ear infections, respiratory tract infections, urinary tract infections, and gonorrhea.